department-of-veterans-affairs/va.gov-team/platform/cms/research/CMS Notifications/Notifications-Research-Plan.md

 * No editors from the same facility

 ### Prepare
 We will be conducting a pilot session with internal members of the VFS team in preparation for our interviews with actual editors.
-This will allow time for feedback and any necessary adjustments to research materials before starting our research sessions in sprint 73 (December 5-16, 2022)
+This will allow time for feedback and any necessary adjustments to research materials before starting our research sessions in sprint 73 and 74.

 - Pilot participant: Bentley Hensel (bentley.hensel@civicactions.com)
-- Date and time of pilot session: Nov 30, 2022 at 3 PM Central
+- Date and time of pilot session: Dec 8, 2022 at 9 AM Central

 ### Research sessions
-During Sprint 73 (December 5-16, 2022) we will be conducting research sessions Monday through Thursday with one morning session and one afternoon session each day.
+Spanning Sprint 73 & 74 we will be conducting research sessions Monday through Thursday with one morning session and one afternoon session each day.
 This will allow for plenty of available timeslots to fit the schedules of our research participants.

 - Morning Sessions: 11 AM - 11:30 AM Central
 - Afternoon Sessions: 2 PM - 2:30 PM Central